FEASTorg/FROOTS/docs/README.md

 # Welcome to FROOTS!

 This is the documentation for the FROOTS.
+Firmware for Resilient, (Function-)Oriented Operation of Things Specification.